Click on a conference speaker for detailed information

 Anthony Parente, MA, LCPC, NBCC, MAC, is a Mental Health Professional with over 29 years of service in the field of substance abuse and mental health treatment and prevention.
 He is a licensed Clinical Professional Counselor with a private practice in Towson, MD.
 Mr. Parente is also a Master Addictions Counselor certified through the National Board of Addictions Examiners.
 In addition, he is a faculty member of Loyola University’s Department of Psychology.
 At Loyola, he is the Director of the Master’s Plus and Certificate of Advanced Studies Programs.
 Mr. Parente is also an Employee Assistance Professional.
 He serves as an EAP counselor, trainer and consultant to various employer groups both large and small.
 In his role with EAPs he provides evaluation, counseling and consultation services to management and employees regarding wellness and workplace issues.

-Barbara Anderson, MA MAC CCS CACII, specialist in continuing care/clinical outreach since 1987, has worked as the National Clinical Outreach Director for Alina since 2009.
-Barbara’s has been honored as Marquis Who’s Who in Medicine & Healthcare since 1992 and an Honorary Kentucky Colonel.
+Barbara Anderson, MA MAC CCS CACII, has worked as a specialist in continuing care/clinical outreach since 1987, and is the National Clinical Outreach Director for Transformations Treatment Center.
+Barbara has been honored as Marquis Who’s Who in Medicine & Healthcare since 1992 and is an Honorary Kentucky Colonel.
 She has spoken internationally and has published numerous articles on addiction.
+Her background as an ordained minister has given her a passion for helping individuals find a path towards healing and forgiveness.

-Claudia Black is a renowned addiction author, speaker and trainer internationally recognized for her pioneering and contemporary work with family systems and addictive disorders.
-With more than five decades of experience, she offers models of intervention and treatment related to family violence, multi-addictions, relapse, anger, depression and women’s issues.
-Her writings and teachings have become a standard in the field of addictions.
+Claudia Black, M.S.W., Ph.D. is a renowned author and trainer internationally recognized for her pioneering and contemporary work with family systems and addictive disorders.
+Since the 1970’s Dr. Black’s work has encompassed the impact of addiction on young and adult children.
+She has offered models of intervention and treatment related to family violence, multi-addictions, relapse, anger, depression and women’s issues.
+Dr. Black designs and presents training workshops and seminars to professional audiences in the field of family service, mental health, addiction and correctional services.
+She authors books and creates educational videos for use with the addicted client and families affected by addiction.

 Corrine GerweAddiction Specialist